colemanjp/rstudio-shiny-server-directory-traversal-source-code-leak/README.md

-# shinyserver-directory-traversal-source-code-leak
+# Rstudio shiny-server Directory Traversal and Source Code Leak

-Rstudio Shinyserver prior to 1.5.16 is vulnerable to directory traversal and source code leakage.
+Rstudio Shiny-server prior to 1.5.16 is vulnerable to directory traversal and source code leakage.
 This can be exploited by appending an encoded slash to the URL.